 Will there be solo content?

-You will be able to explore within cities and outposts on your own, as well as craft by yourself in between adventuring sessions and work on leveling up certain skills, but any time you step foot outside of the protection of a city or outpost you are entering a world of adventure and danger, a place where you dare not venture alone.
-This is a challenge-based game focused on group content.
+You will be able to explore within cities and outposts on your own, roleplay with other players, customize your cosmetic appearance, decorate your apartment or house, as well as engange in some aspects of crafting by yourself in between adventuring sessions, but any time you step foot outside of the protection of a city or outpost you are entering a world of adventure and danger, a place where you dare not venture alone.

 What do you mean, “challenge-based”?